How to Buy a House: [Step-by-Step Updated Guide for 2021]

 It may take some time to negotiate and have an offer accepted.

-Once you’ve negotiated a price you’re willing to pay for a home and the seller accepts your offer, your realtor will create a purchase contract with all of the offer details.
+Once you’ve negotiated a price for a home and the seller accepts your offer, your realtor will create a purchase contract with the details of the offer.

 They will forward this to the sellers for them to sign if they accept your offer.